CircuitPython Library Installation

 - We've found that you may need to press this button more than once during this period to ensure a username is successfully generated.

-Once the button on top of the bridge is pressed, the code will print the bridge IP address and username to the REPL:
+Once the button on top of the bridge is pressed, the code will print the bridge IP address and username to the REPL.

-Modify the secrets.py file again by adding bridge_ip
+Modify the settings.toml file by adding BRIDGE_IP

-and hue_username
+and HUE_USERNAME

 If the code is returning None